mortazavilab/swan_vis/README.md

 Currently, this command only accepts the gene id in terms of the id taken from GTF, in my case, the ENSEMBL ID.

 **Note:** for graphs produced with *plot_graph* or *plot_transcript_path*, currently you must call *save_fig* to save a copy of a figure.
-This is as opposed to *gen_report* and *plot_each_transcript*, which will automatically save the figures.
+This is as opposed to *gen_report* and *plot_each_transcript_in_gene*, which will automatically save the figures.
 The rationale behind the save_fig call is to allow the user to decide what the figure is called, whereas the latter functions generate filenames for the user.

 ### 5.b: Plotting a transcript's path through a swan graph